-10.3.7 Noise Abatement.
+10.3.7 NOISE ABATEMENT.

-Arrival/departure corridors and flight patterns may be over noise abatement areas, Illustration 21.
+Arrival/departure corridors and flight patterns may be over noise abatement areas, Illustration 23.
 Aircrews should, to the maximum extent practicable, reduce aircraft noise impacts and avoid noise abatement areas.
 Refer to paragraph 3.6 for the noise abatement policy.

-10.3.7.2 Noise Abatement Restrictions.
+10.3.7.2 NOISE ABATEMENT RESTRICTIONS.

 - 1. Continuous UA operations over a single neighborhood or populated areas should be avoided as much as practicable.
 Although UA are not loud in traditional sense of aircraft, their continued presence, and low level background noise generate noise complaints. - 2.
-UA should utilize the training routes developed within the PXOA to the maximum extent practicable.
-Refer to paragraph 3.8.9.3 and Illustration 20 for UA training routes and associated guidelines. - 3.
-UA and other aircraft should maintain 1,500 feet MSL or above when overflying St. George's Island. - 4.
+UA should utilize the operating area developed within the PXOA to the maximum extent practicable.
+Refer to paragraph 3.8.9.3 and Illustration 20 for UA training routes and associated guidelines.

+- 3. UA and other aircraft should maintain 1,500 feet MSL or above when overflying St. George's Island. - 4.
 Aircraft should not overfly St. Mary's City or St. Mary's College to the maximum extent possible. - 5.
-Aircraft should not overfly St. Ignatius Church southeast of the main gate or Cross Manor to the north of the airfield.
-Refer to Illustration 21.
+Aircraft should not overfly St. Ignatius Church southeast of WOLF Gate 1 or Cross Manor to the north of WOLF.

-10.3.8 Definition of Local Flying Areas.
+10.3.8 DEFINITION OF LOCAL FLYING AREAS.